American Idol: Season 9 (2010)

-Season 10
+Season 10 (2011)

 The tenth season premiered on January 19, 2011.
 Ryan Seacrest returned as host and Randy Jackson returned as a judge.
 Many changes were introduced this season, from the format to the personnel of the show.
-Jennifer Lopez and Steven Tyler joined Randy Jackson as judges following the departures of Simon Cowell (who left to launch the American version of The X Factor), Kara DioGuardi (whose contract was not renewed) and Ellen DeGeneres.
+Jennifer Lopez and Steven Tyler joined Randy Jackson as judges following the departures of Simon Cowell (who left to launch the American version of The X Factor), Kara DioGuardi (whose contract was not renewed) and Ellen DeGeneres, who left the show on her own accord.

 Randy Jackson was the only judge from the ninth season to return for the tenth.
 Nigel Lythgoe returned as executive producer.
 Jimmy Iovine, chairman of the Interscope Geffen A&M label group, the new partner of American Idol, acted as the in-house mentor in place of weekly guest mentors, although in later episodes special guest mentors such as Beyoncé, will.i.am and Lady Gaga were brought in.

 The tenth season is the first to include online auditions where contestants could submit a 40-second video audition via Myspace.
 Karen Rodriguez was one such auditioner and reached the final rounds.

 One of the more prominent contestants this year was Chris Medina, whose story of caring for his brain-damaged fiancée received widespread coverage.
 Medina was cut in the Top 40 round.
 Casey Abrams, who suffers from ulcerative colitis, was hospitalized twice and missed the Top 13 result show.
 The judges used their one save on Abrams on the Top 11, and as a result this was the first season that 11 finalists went on tour instead of 10.
 In the following week, Naima Adedapo and Thia Megia were both eliminated.

 Pia Toscano, one of the presumed favorites to advance far in the season, was unexpectedly eliminated on April 7, 2011, finishing in ninth place.
 Her elimination drew criticisms from some former Idol contestants, as well as actor Tom Hanks.
 After Idol, Jennifer Lopez helped guide her career.

 The two finalists in 2011 were Lauren Alaina and Scotty McCreery, both teenage country singers.
 McCreery won the competition on May 25, being the youngest male winner and the fourth male in a row to win American Idol.
 McCreery released his first single, "I Love You This Big", as his coronation song, and Alaina released "Like My Mother Does".
 McCreery's debut album, Clear as Day, became the first debut album by an Idol winner to reach No. 1 on the US Billboard 200 since Ruben Studdard's Soulful in 2003, and he became the youngest male artist to reach No. 1 on the Billboard 200.